General Information about 6805 Topics in Nuclear Physics

 and students will be highly encouraged to

-an online student-driven question-and-answer system in the spirit of
+the online student-driven question-and-answer system (Piazza),

-The assignments will range from two-minute problems to advanced exercises
+that range from two-minute problems to advanced exercises

 for the experts.
 Some of the exercises are designed to lead the student